The Power of the Sea

 Also see . . .
 The History of the Cape Forchu Lightstation.
 (Submitted on August 29, 2017, by William Fischer, Jr. of Scranton, Pennsylvania.)

 Credits.
 This page was last revised on August 29, 2017.
-This page originally submitted on August 20, 2017, by William Fischer, Jr. of Scranton, Pennsylvania.
-This page has been viewed 104 times since then.
+It was originally submitted on August 20, 2017, by William Fischer, Jr. of Scranton, Pennsylvania.
+This page has been viewed 145 times since then and 6 times this year.
 Photos: 1, 2. submitted on August 20, 2017, by William Fischer, Jr. of Scranton, Pennsylvania.